-Diaphragmatic herniaHernia - diaphragmatic; Congenital hernia of the diaphragm
+Diaphragmatic herniaHernia - diaphragmatic; Congenital hernia of the diaphragm (CDH)

-A diaphragmatic hernia is a birth defect in which there is an abnormal opening in the diaphragm, the muscle that helps you breathe.
-The opening allows part of the organs from the belly (stomach, spleen, liver, and intestines) to go up into the chest cavity near the lungs.
+A diaphragmatic hernia is a birth defect in which there is an abnormal opening in the diaphragm.
+The diaphragm is the muscle between the chest and abdomen that helps you breathe.
+The opening allows part of the organs from the belly to move into the chest cavity near the lungs.